veidzj/vj-store/requirements/sign-in.md

 4. ⛔️ Get the user with the provided email and password
 5. ⛔️ Generate an access token from the user ID
 6. ⛔️ Update user data with generated access token
-7. ⛔️ Returns 200 with access token and user name
+7. ⛔️ Returns 200 with access token and username

 > ## Exceptions:
 1. ⛔️ Returns 404 error if the API does not exist